How we are governed

 Board of trustees

 Trustees are appointed for a three-year term and have the option of standing for re-election for one further three year term at the end of their first term of office.
 Trustees must not serve for more than six consecutive years.
-Trustees are predominantly elected from the membership and represent the nine regions of England as well as the membership in Northern Ireland, Scotland and Wales.
-A small number of Trustees are appointed outside of the electoral process to ensure that the board has all the skills and knowledge that it needs to support a charitable organisation.
+Nine places are elected by the membership and six places are filled by co-option based on the skills needed by the organisation.

-The Board of Trustees meets four times a year and they are responsible for ensuring that the charity is well-managed in line with the organisation’s overall strategic direction, in line with its charitable objectives.
+The Board of Trustees meets four times a year and trustees are responsible for ensuring that the charity is well-managed in line with the organisation’s overall strategic direction and its charitable objectives.

 All Trustees give their time voluntarily and are not remunerated.